 1. Czech Republic (4 weeks): The land of stories is going to be my center point.
 I’ll begin and end my first leg of travel here.
 I’ll be spending over three weeks in the Czech Republic exploring popular and offbeat places.
-Here are the places I’ll explore:
+Don’t forget to read about the five fantastic Czech Republic roadtrip destinations.
+Here are the places I’ll be exploring:

 - Plzeň: The home of Pilsner Urquell, the world’s first and finest lager beer

 - Olomouc: The fairly unknown city outside the country has the second highest number of UNESCO World heritage sites after Prague